 5 cups sugar (or 5 cups coconut sugar)

-After chopping your red pepper and jalapeño place then in blender along with half of your vinegar and chop until you get the consistency you are after.
-I like mine (cause I’ve done this sooo many times before and I am an expert…) pureed with bits of red and green peppers still clearly visible.
+- After chopping your red pepper and jalapeño place then in a blender along with half of your vinegar and chop until you get the consistency you are after.

 I’ll be honest, I hate pressure cookers and scared to death to use a pressure canner… but I know the day is coming I will have to figure it out!
 I know there is a real science to preserving food and I wish I needed to be more precise… but, I am a nobody’s-died-yet-I-and-heard-it-pop-so-it’s-gotta-be-sealed kinda girl.
 So, good luck with the recipe!